 CHOICE community member Karen says of her Kmart stick vacuum: "The Anko stick vacuum was light and relatively easy to use, however, it just didn't suck up anything from our wooden floors or floor rugs," she said.
 "We would run it back and forth and still see the same bits of fluff on the floor.
 It was not good for sucking dust off hard surfaces, nor was it any good for sucking fluff off rugs."

-However, another stick vacuum model from Kmart impressed CHOICE Community member Helen – the 2-in-1 Cordless Stick Vacuum for $69: "I cannot tell you how much I love it.
-It has heaps of power and is two gadgets in one – it's the best $69 I ever spent."
+However, another stick vacuum model from Kmart, the 2-in-1 Cordless Stick Vacuum for $69, impressed CHOICE Community member Helen: "I cannot tell you how much I love it," she said.
+"It has heaps of power and is two gadgets in one – it's the best $69 I ever spent."

 Have you bought a product from Kmart that you love or hate?
 Tell us about it at Choice Community.